-Your wounds will be carefully monitored, and dressings will be removed and changed when necessary.
+This will be carefully monitored and dressings will be removed and changed when necessary.
 The groin is an area where infection can easily occur and should be kept clean and dry at all times.
-The groin wounds can leak clear fluid called lymph and will require regular dressings.
-This should settle with time.
+The groin wound can leak clear fluid called lymph and will require regular dressings; this should settle with time.

-If your wounds were closed with staples or stitches that need removing this is usually done on day 8-10 after the operation.
+If your wound was closed with staples or stitches that need removing this is usually done on day 8-10 after the operation.
 Your practice nurse or district nurse will remove your staples or stitches.

-As you return to normal activity you may find your wounds cause you some discomfort for a few weeks.
+As you return to normal activity you may find your wound causes you some discomfort for a few weeks.
 During the operation the surgeon will cut some small nerves near to the skin.
-This results in some numbness around the wounds, a burning or pins and needles sensation down your leg.
+This may cause numbness around the wound and burning or pins and needles down your leg.
 This should settle in time but may not completely disappear.
-Your scars will fade after 6-12 months.
+Your scar will fade after 6-12 months.

-Your legs may be swollen after surgery.
+Your leg may be swollen after surgery.
 This is caused by fluid from the cells collecting under the skin and is a normal reaction to surgery.
 You should alternate between periods of gentle walking and rest with your leg elevated.
 Do not stand for long periods during the first month after the operation.